cessen/ropey/README.md

 [![Latest Release][crates-io-badge]][crates-io-url]
 [![Documentation][docs-rs-img]][docs-rs-url]

-Ropey is a utf8 text rope for Rust, designed to be the backing text buffer for applications such as text editors.
-Ropey is fast, Unicode-safe, has low memory overhead, and can handle huge texts and memory-incoherent edits without trouble.
+Ropey is a utf8 text rope for Rust.
+Ropey is fast, robust, Unicode-safe, has low memory overhead, and can handle huge texts and memory-incoherent edits with ease.

 ## Example Usage